logo

 tn-kayak1

 - Canoe - these are open canoes (Canadian canoes) which you paddle with two people initially then move on to paddling them alone.
 They are paddled with a single ended paddle.
 Again you will be expected to learn how to capsize safely but in this case you do not get your head wet as you fall out before that happens in an open canoe.
 As a generalisation, canoeing tends to be more comfortable as you can move around more, though it is advisable that you able to kneel within the canoe.
-Maximum number per session is up to 6 people

 ar-slalom-a